ionenwks/iwdevtools/README.rst

 See the various individual .bashrc for options (such as to pass arguments, or the enable/disable all switch: ``IWDT_ALL=y`` [default] / ``=n``), or to integrate manually with a custom bashrc.

+Note: pkgcore is unsupported, both for integration and merged packages in VDB